EphraimGibson/Grade_Calculator_GUI/README.md

 ## Contributing
 We welcome contributions to improve the Grade Calculator GUI.
 Please feel free to submit issues and pull requests.

-# Grade_Calculator_GUI

-Simple grading app used to manage students scores in class and exams.